galasa-dev/managers/README.md

 Find out how to install the Galasa Eclipse plug-in from our [Installing the Galasa plug-in](https://galasa.dev/docs/getting-started/installing) documentation.

 Other Galasa repositories are available on [GitHub](https://github.com/galasa-dev).

-## Contributing

-If you are interested in the development of Galasa, take a look at the documentation and feel free to post a question on [Spectrum](https://spectrum.chat/galasa?tab=posts) or raise new ideas / features / bugs etc. as issues on [GitHub](https://github.com/galasa-dev/projectmanagement).

-Take a look at the [contribution guidelines](https://github.com/galasa-dev/projectmanagement/blob/master/contributing.md).

 ## License